 Equipment faults are reported on the same day to medical engineering.

-Staff will perform test under supervision until they have been signed off as competent by a senior member of staff.
+Staff will perform test under supervision until they have been signed off as competent by a senior member of staff

 Monitoring

 Equipment is checked for damage on a weekly basis.
 Any damage is reported to medical engineers.